 Maya Mumma, ACE

-Maya Mumma began her career in the edit room of the Academy Award nominated documentary Restrepo, which won the 2010 Sundance Grand Jury Prize.
-Most recently, she was an editor on the Academy Award winning 7.5 hour documentary O.J.: Made in America for which she was honored with a Best Editing award from the LA Film Critics Association and an ACE Eddie Award.
-She has also edited the Emmy nominated films Which Way Is the Front Line From Here: The Life and Time of Tim Hetherington (HBO) and Whoopi Goldberg Presents Moms Mabley (HBO), the Peabody Award winning Mr. Dynamite: The Rise of James Brown (HBO), and A Journey of a Thousand Miles: Peacekeepers (TIFF 2015, PBS 2018).
+Maya Mumma was an editor on the Academy Award winning 7.5 hour documentary O.J.: Made in America for which she was honored with a Best Editing award from the LA Film Critics Association, an ACE Eddie Award and a Primetime Emmy.
+She began her career in the edit room of the Academy Award nominated documentary Restrepo, which won the 2010 Sundance Grand Jury Prize.
+She has gone on to edit the Emmy nominated films Which Way Is the Front Line From Here: The Life and Time of Tim Hetherington (HBO) and Whoopi Goldberg Presents Moms Mabley (HBO), the Peabody Award winning Mr. Dynamite: The Rise of James Brown (HBO), A Journey of a Thousand Miles: Peacekeepers (TIFF 2015, PBS 2018), and the Netflix original series Daughters of Destiny.
 Originally from Oklahoma, Maya has a B.A. in Social Anthropology from Boston University and an M.A. in Media Studies from The New School.

 Geoffrey Richman, ACE